In-Game-Collectables/IGC_UE4/README.md

 [In Game Collectables](https://www.igc.studio/) Plugin for Unreal Engine 5.2.
 This plugin will capture renders spun around a target object and export out a JSON file of the relative camera transforms.
 It will upload the necessary files to the IGC API to process to re-create a printable mesh.

-Mobile currently has issues and is not supported at the moment.

 This plugin has not been tested for consoles.
 <br />